zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0066W

-  pluginID: getCapabilities() is not a function
+  _pluginID_: _getCapabilities()_ is not a function

   **Reason:**

-  Handler _pluginid_ has no function/method defined as _getCapabilities()_
+  _getCapabilities()_ is not a formatted variable name in the original message

   **Action:**

-  Function _getCapabilities()_ should be defined
+  No action required.
+Please send the log and any relevant info to the developers

 ### ZWED0068W

   Failed to set proxy authorizations.
-Error=_ErrorMsg_
+Error=_errorMessage_

   **Reason:**

-  When handler fails to set proxy authorizations with handler pluginId, then it throws _ErrorMsg_ in the catch block.
+  Failed to add proxy authorization with reason _errorMessage_.

   **Action:**

-  Add correct proxy authorizations for the handler.
+  No action required.
+If your desired authentication plugin isn't successfully authenticating a login, please send the log and any relevant info to the developers.

 ### ZWED0069W

-  Returning null for cipher array because input had non-string
+  Returning null for cipher array because input had non-string:

   **Reason:**